withastro/docs/src/pages/en/guides/markdown-content.md

 #### `compiledContent()`

-A function that returns the parsed HTML document as a string.
+A function that returns the parsed HTML document from your Markdown file's contents as a string.
 Note **this does not include layouts configured in your frontmatter**!
-Only the markdown document itself will be returned as HTML.
+Only the Markdown document itself will be returned as HTML.

 :::caution
 **[For `legacy.astroFlavoredMarkdown` users](/en/reference/configuration-reference/#legacyastroflavoredmarkdown):** This does not parse `{jsx expressions}` or `<Components />`.
 Only standard Markdown blocks like `## headings` and `- lists` will be parsed to HTML.